 For two days I collected litter together with the first volunteers of the Brigade that joined the project 24 years ago.
 Despite living in different countries, every year they plan a common holiday in Pomorie for the first week of September, the usual time of the Brigade.
 It’s become a good tradition to work with spades at the lake in the morning and relax with a beer at the sea in the afternoon.

 I was particularly impressed by the importance of symbols for one of the veterans Stefan Ivanov.
 ‘I was born on 22 April, Earth Day, so it’s very symbolic and logical that I need to be constantly connected to nature and support environmental causes’.

 The litter we collected also contained a lot of symbolic findings.
 Having extracted a plastic kite of a pile of rubbish, Stefan immediately launched it and enthusiastically proclaimed: ‘It’s absolutely functional!
-Let it be the symbol of the 25th Brigade!’
+Let it be the symbol of our Brigade!’

 Another Stefan’s finding was a tiny coffee saucer with a traditional Bulgarian design.
 ‘It’s in good condition!
 Let it be a memorable present for you from this year’s Brigade’, – joyfully concluded Stefan and gave me the clay saucer.

 Every year, the volunteers of the Brigade collect over 50 bags of garbage around the Lake.
 Mountains of rubbish in the gypsy quarter on the opposite bank are the main sources of pollution of Pomorie Lake and its inhabitants.
 The artificial islands of Pomorie Lake are not among the frequently visited tourists’ attractions and not among TOP 3 places for selfy in Pomorie, so local authorities are reluctant to clear up the landscapes in this part of the city.